erhoo82/erhoo82.github.io/_posts/2021-10-30-paper-review_ZERO.markdown

 ## Contributions

-- The authors first propose __ZeRO-DP__, the solution to remove memory redundancy among data-parallel ranks.
+- The authors propose __ZeRO-DP__, the solution to remove memory redundancy among data-parallel ranks.
 ZeRO-DP partitions (1) optimizer states, (2) gradients, and (3) parameters across data-parallel ranks and achieves linear memory saving with the increasing number of GPUs in the training system.

 - As the solution to save the residual state memory usage per GPU, the authors propose __ZeRO-R__.
 ZeRO-R uses (1) activations checkpoint, (2) activations off-loading to system memory, (3) improved temporal buffer memory, and (4) less memory fragmentation with pre-allocation.